RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Wii/Need for Speed Undercover (NTSC-U) [RX9E69]/Codes/All Cars Have Nitro.md

 ## All Cars Have Nitro

-All cars will have nitro, AIs and cops are affected
+All cars will have Race Package Nitro installed, AIs and cops are affected

 <details>
 <summary>Reveal Code</summary>